Point degree spectra of represented spaces: Infinite Dimensional Topology

 \subsection{An Ordinal Valued $\sigma$-Topological Invariant}

-Although we constructed continuum many mutually different spaces, it is difficult to discern dimension-theoretic differences among these spaces.
+In this section, we will try to extract a topological content from our construction in Section \ref{sec:piecewisehomeo}.
+However, although we have constructed continuum many mutually different spaces, it is difficult to discern dimension-theoretic differences among these spaces.
 For instance, all of our spaces have the same transfinite Steinke dimensions \cite{ArChPu00,Radul}, game dimensions \cite{FedOsi08}, and so on (see \name{Chatyrko} and \name{Hattori} \cite{ChaHat13} for the thorough treatment of the notion of various kinds of transfinite dimensions).

 We now focus on an $\aleph_1$ chain of $\sigma$-homeomorphism types of Polish spaces: